History of Norfolk Island: First penal settlement

 Norfolk Island was governed by a succession of short-term commandants for the next 11 years, starting with King's replacement, Robert Ross, from 1789 to 1790.
 When Joseph Foveaux arrived as Lieutenant Governor in 1800, he found the settlement quite run down, little maintenance having been carried out in the previous four years, and he set about building it up, particularly through public works and attempts to improve education.

 As early as 1794, Lieutenant-Governor of New South Wales Francis Grose suggested its closure as a penal settlement as it was too remote and difficult for shipping, and too costly to maintain.
 By 1803, the Secretary of State, Lord Hobart, called for the removal of part of the Norfolk Island military establishment, settlers and convicts to Van Diemen's Land, due to its great expense and the difficulties of communication between Norfolk Island and Sydney.
 This was achieved more slowly than anticipated, due to reluctance of settlers to uproot themselves from the land they had struggled to tame, and compensation claims for loss of stock.
 It was also delayed by King's insistence on its value for providing refreshment to the whalers.
-The first group of 159 left in February 1805 and comprised mainly convicts and their families and military personnel, only four settlers departing.
+The first group of 159 left in February 1805 and was mainly composed of convicts and their families and military personnel, with only four groups of settlers departing.
 Between November 1807 and September 1808, five groups of 554 people departed.
 Only about 200 remained, forming a small settlement until the remnants were removed in 1813.
 A small party remained to slaughter stock and destroy all buildings so that there would be no inducement for anyone, especially from another European power, to visit that place.

-From 15 February 1814 to 6 June 1825 the island lay abandoned.
+From 15 February 1814 to 6 June 1825, the island lay abandoned.